Zondax/cosmos-sdk/crypto/docs/adr.md

 #### Signatures

 A signature consists of a message/hash signed by one or multiple private keys.
-The main objective is to Authenticate a message signer through their public key.
+The main objective is to authenticate a message signer through their public key.

 ```go
 type Signature struct {